idmind-robotics/elmo-v2/readme.md

  - REDIS was installed by source, so the installation script for this code doesn't run

- - All the sensors and actuators (touch sensors, LED Matrix, Herculex Servos, Speakers and Microphone and Camera) where tested and ran correctly.
+ - All the sensors and actuators (touch sensors, LED Matrix, Herculex Servos, Speakers and Microphone and Camera) were tested and ran correctly.
 There is one head sensor that wasn't implemented, but that can easily be done if needed in "driver_touch_sensors.py" and "middleware.py"

 # Elmo V2